Science Connection

 Song for the Stars

-At its core is a shared discipline: listening.
-In music, listening shapes breath and rhythm.
-In astronomy, listening means precision, the quiet attention required to read faint signals from distant worlds.
+In astronomy, it means precision, the focused attention required to receive and interpret faint signals from distant worlds.

 Listening as discovery

-Musicians from La Gomera, Tibet and Hawaii meet on one stage to share cultural memory through sound, voice, strings, flute and resonance, held in a contemporary setting.
+Musicians from Canary Island, Tibet and Hawaii meet on one stage to share cultural memory through sound, voice, strings, flute and resonance, held in a contemporary setting.

 Canary Islands → Origin